ratnania/ratnania.github.io/_posts/2022-02-01-building-cas-part-2.md

         obj = Basic.__new__(cls, a, b)
 ```
 This will ensure that a given order is always preserved.
 You can test it.

+## Getting the code

+You can find the code associated to this post [here](https://github.com/ratnania/ratnania.github.io/blob/gh-pages/codes/building-cas-using-sympy/step_2.py).